knportal/Plena/support/README.md

 # Plena Support

+**Purpose:** This folder contains support website content - user-facing documentation designed for a support website or help center.

+**Note:** This is separate from the `documents/` folder, which contains project documentation for developers and App Store submission.

 Welcome to the Plena support page.
 Here you'll find help, documentation, and resources for the Plena meditation tracking app.

 ---